+Include:
-Include: 2011 undergraduate class who graduated between July 1, 2010 and June 30, 2011 who started at your institution as first-time students and received a bachelor's degree between July 1, 2010 and June 30, 2011.

-^{} only loans made to students who borrowed while enrolled at your institution.
+- 2014 undergraduate class who graduated between July 1, 2013 and June 30, 2014 who started at your institution - as first- time students and received a bachelor's degree between July 1, 2013 and June 30, 2014. - only loans made to students who borrowed while enrolled at your institution. - co-signed loans.

-^{} co-signed loans.
+Exclude:

-Exclude: those who transferred in. money borrowed at other institutions.
+those who transferred in.

+money borrowed at other institutions.

 H4 Provide the percentage of the class (defined above) who borrowed at any time through any loan programs (institutional, state, Federal Perkins, Federal Stafford Subsidized and Unsubsidized, private loans that were certified by your institution, etc.; exclude parent loans).
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-50% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Ioans).
+Include both rederal Direct Student Loans and rederal ranning Education Loans.
+46% H4a Provide the percentage of the class (defined above) who borrowed at any time through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 NOTE: exclude all institutional, state, private alternative loans and parent loans.
-38% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those in line H4. \$16,708 Н5а Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
+31% H5 Report the average per-undergraduate-borrower cumulative principal borrowed of those 31% in line H4. \$17,171

+Report the average per-undergraduate-borrower cumulative principal borrowed, of those in H4a, through federal loan programsFederal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
 These are listed in line H4a.
-NOTE: exclude all institutional, state, private alternative loans and exclude parent loans. \$12,853
+NOTE: exclude all institutional, state, ¢45 040 private alternative loans and exclude parent loans. \$15,348